About Us

 About The Project

 The EvolvingBehavior project is developed and run by a multi-disciplinary collaborative team of researchers at Northeastern University and the University of California Santa Cruz.
-The project focuses on developing a free, open, and practical tool for game designers to co-create AI within Unreal Engine.
+The project focuses on developing a free, open, and practical tool for game designers to co-create NPC behavior within Unreal Engine.

-AI-empowered tools for games are at the forefront of human-computer collaboration, requiring complex and human-focused communication.
+Tools for game design are at the forefront of human-computer collaboration, requiring complex and human-focused communication.
 By combining the strengths of human creativity with computational processing power and attention to detail, co-creative tools can provide novel interfaces that meet these challenges.
 Working directly with game designers and developers, we are employing participatory design to build EvolvingBehavior, a co-creative tool that generates novel output with transparent and flexible human interaction, now available as a public prototype for Unreal Engine 4 developers to use freely in their projects.

 Team